 Welsh for Rainbow – Knits and stories from the small country to the left of England contains:

-This e-book edition contains the first four patterns listed above.
-Purchase Welsh for Rainbow now, and you’ll receive an email with a link to download the final instalment of the book, containing five all-new patterns, on April 15, 2013.
+The current e-book edition contains the seven patterns highlighted above, plus four stories about life here in Wales.
+Purchase Welsh for Rainbow now and you’ll receive an email with a link to download the final version of the book, containing the last two patterns and final stories on September 1st, 2013.